 The Heritage 2020 vision concentrates on five strategic areas for collaboration, each of which will be developed further by a cross-sector working group looking at new ways of working together on the priorities of each theme.

 A summary of the working groups’ initial priorities for collaborative working was made available at Heritage Day 2016 and is available here: Heritage 2020 initial priorities, 2016.
 Action plans for the working groups are now available on each group’s pages and as a single document here: Heritage 2020 Working Group Action Plans.

 Chair: Mike Brown, Institute of Historic

-Vice Chair: Jan Wills, Chartered Institute for Archaeologists
+Vice Chair: Kate Geary, Chartered Institute for Archaeologists

 The heritage sector needs to invest in its human capital today if it wants to achieve its objectives tomorrow and be able to adapt effectively to changes in the economy, environment and society.